 Events and activities

 As a diverse, highly populated area, Sonoma County has a vibrant cultural scene.
 The region boasts several music and arts venues, from Santa Rosa’s Luther Burbank Center to Petaluma’s Mystic Theatre, as well as attractions like the Charles M. Schulz Museum and Research Center.
-Likewise, local parks, town squares and fairgrounds host family-friendly events throughout the year, including annual county fairs and festivals.
+Likewise, local parks, town squares and fairgrounds host family-friendly events throughout the year, including annual county fairs and festivals such as the Wednesdsay Night Market and the Sonoma County Fair.
 With all the activity, it’s hard to get bored living in Sonoma County.